 - Respiratory: respiratory therapy is geared towards the heart and lungs; this requires an advanced practitioner in order to maintain the management of these systems, mostly due to sustaining some kind of trauma.
 Intensive care is often needed before /after surgery.

 - Occupational: occupational therapy is concerned with fine and gross motor skills, with some sensory related issues.
 Occupational therapy focuses on accomplishing basic everyday tasks.

 - Speech Therapy: Speech therapy is often used after strokes, accidents, or injuries.
 Going beyond simply learning to speak, speech therapy also entails improving language, communications and comprehension skills, eating, and swallowing.

 - Physical Therapy: Physical therapy is used to relieve pain, restore mobility, and prevent further injury.
 While it is of course beneficial bodily, physical therapy is helpful for psychological and emotional concerns as well.

-- Personal Care: Personal care aides residents with everyday activities such as help getting out of bed, bathing and toilet hygiene, help with dressing, mobility, and eating.
+- Personal Care: Personal care aides residents with everyday activities such as help getting out of bed, bathing (Walk-in Tub and other assistance) and toilet hygiene, help with dressing, mobility, and eating.